ethereum/EIPs/EIPS/eip-draft_increase_calldata_cost.md

 Larger blocks take longer to propagate through the network.
 In this way, the maximium potential block size is constraining the block gas limit.
-Therefore, in order to safely increasae the block gas limit, the calldata gas must be increased.
+Therefore, in order to safely increase the block gas limit, the calldata gas must be increased.

 ## Specification